Wall-crossing for zero-dimensional sheaves and Hilbert schemes of points on Calabi-Yau 4-folds

-This relates Theorem \ref{verlindeintro theorem} to \cite[Thm.
-13]{AJLOP}.
-Moreover, \cite{AJLOP}, \cite{OP1} reduce integrals over $[\text{Hilb}^n(S)]^{\text{vir}}$ to integrals over the symmetric products $C^{[n]}$ of smooth canonical curves (when they exist).
-This leads to a natural question to ask.

 We consider a single series $f$ for the purpose of the introduction.
 For a general statement see Theorem \ref{4d2d1d}.
 Taking $g$ to be trivial and $f$ to be the Segre class, we relate Theorem \ref{segreintro paragraph} to \cite[Thm.
 3, Thm.
 6, Thm.
 14]{OP1}.
-A further analogous statement in $K$-theory is stated in \ref{4d2d1d} leading to a natural question. \begin{question} What is the geometric interpretation of the universal transformation $U$ and the correspondence between the universal series for CY 4-folds and elliptic surfaces or elliptic curves? \end{question} A less geometric answer is given in Proposition \ref{mega theorem surfaces}, where we recover the universal generating series of Arbesfeld et al \cite{AJLOP} for elliptic surfaces from an \underline{explicit} expression for its virtual fundamental class obtained using the same wall-crossing methods.
+A further analogous statement in $K$-theory is stated in \ref{4d2d1d} leading to a natural question. \begin{question} What is the geometric interpretation of the universal transformation $U$ and the correspondence between the universal series for Calabi--Yau 4-folds and surfaces satisfying $c_1(S)^2 = 0$? \end{question} A less geometric answer is given in Proposition \ref{mega theorem surfaces}, where we recover the universal generating series of AJLOP \cite{AJLOP} for surfaces satisfying $c_1(S)^2=0$ from an \underline{explicit} expression for its virtual fundamental class obtained using the same wall-crossing methods.
 This explains the relation between the two generating series as a consequence of the underlying theories being governed by the same wall-crossing formula.

-In our future work \cite{bojko3}, we pursue this question further by studying (virtual) fundamental classes of Quot-schemes $[\text{Quot}_Y(F,n)]^{\text{vir}}$, where $F\to Y$ is a torsion-free sheaf and $Y$ is a curve, surface or a Calabi--Yau fourfold.
+In our future work \cite{bojkoquot}, we pursue this question further by studying (virtual) fundamental classes of Quot schemes $\big[\textnormal{Quot}_Y(F,n)\big]^{\textnormal{vir}}$, where $F\to Y$ is a torsion-free sheaf and $Y$ is a curve, surface or a Calabi--Yau fourfold.
 All three theories in the three different dimensions can be approached by the same universal wall-crossing formula, so we obtain a unification of the corresponding invariants which is best summarized in \cite[§1.4]{bojkoquot}.